 Empathy house is a ten-bed residential empowerment program that has been celebrating the success of helping women in recovery since 1978.
 We provide a safe, women-centered, evidence-based, trauma informed, individualized treatment program where the primary problem is substance addiction.
+We adhere to the Ontario Human Rights Code.

 Our goal: to help women develop their potential in living independent and satisfying lives without the use of alcohol and other drugs.